nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a message explaining how to access the user guide.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip** <br>
-Alternatively, you can also click on the **Help button** in the top toolbar.
+Alternatively, you can click on the **Help button** in the top toolbar.
 </div>

 **Format:** `help`